-4. JCSP RESID.
+- 4. JCSP RESID.
 The JCSP RESID spans one academic year, inclusive of administration time and statutory holidays, but exclusive of opening and closing activities.
-The Programme consists of four rotations (Rotos) of classroom instruction, beginning in August and finishing in June.
-The JCSP RESID starts with a Foundation Course followed by ten courses, each accounting for one academic (DS) or Canadian Forces (CF) credit, as follows:
+The Programme consists of three rotations (Rotos) of classroom instruction, beginning in August and finishing in June.
+The JCSP RESID starts with a Foundation Course followed by nine courses, each accounting for one academic (DS) or Canadian Forces (CF) credit, except DS 569 which is a two-credit course. - a.

-- a.
 DS 555 Leadership; - b.
-DS 545 Component Capabilities;

-- c.
-One of DS/CF 534 to DS/CF 543 Complementary Studies; - d.
+DS 545 Component Capabilities; - c.
+One of DS/CF 501, or DS/CF 534 to DS/CF 543 Complementary Studies; - d.
 DS 544 Basic Joint Operational Planning; - e.
 DS 556 Command; - f.
-DS 565 Security and International Affairs; - g.
-DS 540 Domestic and Expeditionary Operations; - h.
-DS 566 Canadian Security and Defence Strategy; - i.
-One of DS 548 Advanced Joint Warfighting, or DS 557 Institutional Policy Analysis, or DS 567 Global Power and Institutions; and - j.
-One of DS/CF 549 Advanced Topics in Campaign Design, or DS/CF 554 Advanced Topics in Institutional Policy Development, or DS/CF 568 Advanced Topics in International Security Studies.
+DS 540 Domestic and Expeditionary Operations; - g.
+DS 569 International Security and Canadian Foreign Policy; - h.
+One of DS 548 Advanced Joint Warfighting, or DS 557 Institutional Policy Analysis, or DS 567 Global Power and Institutions; and - One of DS/CF 549 Advanced Topics in Campaign Design, or DS/CF 554 - Advanced Topics in Institutional Policy Development, or DS/CF 568 - Advanced Topics in International Security Studies.